kjake/internet-speedtest-docker/README.md

-# internet-speedtest-docker
+> [!IMPORTANT]
-# Notable change: Update your influxdb def to influxdb:1.8 to continue using this solution - it is not compatible with influxdb:2.
+> Update your influxdb image tag to use influxdb:1.8 to continue using this solution - it is not compatible with influxdb:2.

 __**Spoiler Alert**__